How to Get a Charge-Off Removed: The Essential Guide

 What is a Charge Off?

-A charge-off refers to when a creditor determines an account is too overdue (delinquent) to continue attempting to collect the debt.
-Most creditors will only charge off accounts that are between 120-180 days outstanding.
+A charge-off occurs when a creditor determines an account is too overdue (delinquent) to continue attempting to collect the debt.
+It occurs when a creditor marks a debt as uncollectible after a period of delinquency.
+Most creditors will only charge off accounts that are between 120 and 180 days outstanding.
 A creditor can be a credit card issuer or lender.

 Creditors begin the charge-off process once a delinquent account reaches default status.
 It involves closing the defaulted account and removing the debt from the creditor’s books.
 At this point, most creditors sell the charged-off account to a debt collection agency or a third-party debt collector, typically for pennies on the dollar.

-While the charge-off means the original creditor will no longer attempt to collect the amount owed, you still owe the debt.
+While the charge-off means the original creditor will no longer attempt to collect the amount owed, you’re still responsible for the debt.
 Typically, debt collectors continue collection attempts, which include phone calls, emails, and letters.
 Some debt collection agencies will also sue the debtor for the amount owed and try to get a judgment, which is a court order to pay the debt.

 The charged-off account is recorded as part of your credit history in your credit report.
 The three major credit reporting agencies – Experian, Equifax, and TransUnion, produce credit reports for you.
 Depending on where the creditor or collection agency reports, it could end up at one, two, or all three credit bureaus.